Economics – Government policies to achieve efficient resource allocation and correct market failure | e-Consult

 Click on a question to view the answer

-- Increased Efficiency: Private operators have a strong incentive to improve efficiency and reduce costs, leading to lower fares and better service.
+- Increased Efficiency: Private firms have a stronger incentive to improve efficiency and reduce costs to maximise profits.
+This can lead to lower prices and better service for consumers.

-- Innovation: Competition among private operators can encourage innovation and the development of new services.
+- Greater Innovation: Competition among private firms encourages innovation and the development of new products and services.

-Evaluation: The privatisation of a railway network is a complex issue with potential costs and benefits.
-The success of privatisation depends on the design of the regulatory framework.
-Effective regulation is crucial to ensure that private operators maintain service quality, protect consumer interests, and address market failures.
-Without adequate regulation, privatisation can lead to negative consequences for passengers and the economy.
+Evaluation: The success of privatisation depends on the regulatory framework in place.
+Effective regulation is crucial to ensure that private firms maintain efficiency, protect consumer interests, and promote equity.
+Without adequate regulation, privatisation can lead to negative consequences.